LaunchCodeEducation/intro-to-programming-csharp/src/chapters/methods/what-is-a-method.rst

 - Collection methods, such as ``IndexOf``,  ``Join``, ``Add``

 Each of the methods we have used works in the same way.
-By typing the methods's name, followed by parentheses, we can *call* the method, resulting in an action being carried out.
+By typing the methods's name, followed by parentheses, we can *invoke*, or call, the method, resulting in an action being carried out.
 Sometimes, as with ``Console.WriteLine``, we can provide input data between the parentheses, which the method will use to carry out its action.

 .. admonition:: Example